 & The National Legal Aid and Defender Association

-Congratulate the Winners of the 2012 Harrison Tweed Award!
+Congratulate the Winner of the 2013 Harrison Tweed Award!

 The Onondaga County (NY) Bar Association

 The Onondaga County Bar Association is the recipient of this year’s award for its Volunteer Lawyers Project (VLP).
 The project greatly expanded its service delivery in the past year due to its decision to provide the legal support component for “Say Yes to Education – Syracuse.”
 “Say Yes” guarantees free tuition to students who spend at least three years in a Syracuse City high school, graduate and earn admission to any of 100 participating colleges in the state.
 “Say Yes” recognizes that many inner-city students do not go to college, and may not even consider college a possibility, because of crippling social, emotional, health, financial and legal problems that they and their families experience.
 Therefore, it brings lawyers, social workers, counselors, health care providers and other volunteers to intercity schools to address the impediments faced by inner-city students and their families.